Bust common misconceptions and see the benefits of exercise

 The key is to boosting energy through exercise is to engage in the right amount of exercise, and the right kinds of exercise.
-A good place to start is with a senior fitness assessment—which is free for members as part of a Wellness Consultation.
+A good place to start is with a senior fitness assessment—which is free for members as part of a Fitness Solution.
 Get more info and schedule a consultation at Member Services.

 Myth 5: I don’t like to exercise, so I know I will just end up quitting anyway.

 Reality: You can stick with an exercise program by following just a few simple tips—have a plan, set goals, find a support system and go easy on yourself.
 It also helps to find activities that you enjoy.
 Whether you like to walk, dance, exercise with a group or all by yourself, the Y has it all!